-- (viii) In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowings to bank.
-The Company does not have any loans or borrowings from financial institutions, debenture holders or the government during the year. - (ix) According to the information and explanations given to us, the Company did not raise money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
-Accordingly, reporting under the clause 3(ix) of the Order is not applicable to the Company. - (x) To the best of our knowledge and belief and according to the information and explanations given to us, we report that no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year nor have we been informed of such case by the management. - (xi) According to the information and explanations given to us, the managerial remuneration has been paid / provided in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act.
+- (ix) According to the information and explanations given to us, the Company did not raise money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
+Accordingly, reporting under the clause 3(ix) of the Order is not applicable to the Company. - (x) To the best of our knowledge and belief and according to the information and explanations given to us, we report that no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year nor have we been informed of such case by the management. - (xi) According to the information and explanations given to us, the managerial remuneration has been paid / provided in accordance with the requisite approvals mandated by the provisions of section 197 read with Schedule V to the Act the year ended 31 March 2021, except that the re-appointment of the Executive Director from 5 February 2021 and the remuneration paid for the period therefrom amounting to Rs.
+1.87 Lakhs being subject to approval of the shareholders, which the Company proposes to obtain in the forthcoming Annual General Meeting. - (xii) The Company is not a Nidhi company in accordance with Nidhi Rules 2014.
+Accordingly, the provisions of clause (xii) of the Order are not applicable. - (xiii) Based on our audit procedures and according to the information and explanations given to us, all the transactions entered into with the related parties during the year are in compliance with Section 177 and Section 188 of the Act where applicable and the details have been disclosed in the standalone financial statements as required by the applicable Indian accounting standards.

-- (xii) The Company is not a Nidhi company in accordance with Nidhi Rules 2014.
-Accordingly, the provisions of clause (xii) of the Order are not applicable. - (xiii) Based on our audit procedures and according to the information and explanations given to us, all the transactions entered into with the related parties during the year are in compliance with Section 177 and Section 188 of the Act where applicable and the details have been disclosed in the standalone financial statements as required by the applicable Indian accounting standards. - (xiv) Based on our audit procedures and according to the information and explanations given to us, the Company has not made any preferential allotment of shares allotment or private placement of shares or fully or partly paid convertible debentures during the year under review.
+- (xiv) Based on our audit procedures and according to the information and explanations given to us, the Company has not made any preferential allotment of shares allotment or private placement of shares or fully or partly paid convertible debentures during the year under review.
 Accordingly, the provisions of clause (xiv) of the Order are not applicable. - (xv) Based on our audit procedures and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with them. - (xvi) Based on our audit procedures and according to the information and explanations given to us, the Company is not required to be registered under Section 45-IA of Reserve Bank of India Act, 1934.